 For more information about the issues women can face in divorce, please read my blog post, “6 Perilous Mistakes Women Make in Divorce.”

 What special help does your firm offer to women thinking about or going through a divorce?

-If you’re seeking a trusted family law attorney who truly understands the issues at stake in your divorce, please contact us to set up your free consultation.
+If you’re seeking a trusted family law attorney who truly understands the issues at stake in your divorce, please contact us to set up your consultation.